Forex Education

 Annual Dividend-Adjusted Return = (Simple Dividend-Adjusted Return +1) ^ (1 / Years Held)-1

-This question we have when we talk about investing and ROI.
-Risk increases if the loss exceeds the amount invested even if loss probability remains unchanged.
-SO higher risk corresponds to higher returns, and lower risk corresponds to lower returns.
-Return on investment can not be the only thing we are looking for when we invest our money—ROI and risk we need to study together.
+This is a question we have when we talk about investing and ROI.
+Risk increases if the loss exceeds the amount invested, even if the probability remains unchanged.
+SO higher risk corresponds to higher returns, and lower risk equals lower returns.
+Return on investment can not be the only thing we are looking for when we invest our money—ROI and risk need to study together.

 Recent times have seen the advent of the Social Return on Investments, a measurement system that considers the Triple Bottom Line: social, environmental, and economic factors.
 SROI helps the management of companies understand the scope of their decisions in a broader sense than just monetary policy.